ui-schema/ui-schema/packages/docs/src/content/docs/localization.md

 ## LTR - RTL

-Currently only LTR is supported by the bindings, RTL will be added in the future - happy for pull requests!
+❌ Currently only LTR is supported by the bindings, RTL will be added in the future - happy for pull requests!

 Design systems should support both, the Material-UI library supports it.

 ## Text Transform

-When no translation should be used, but e.g. the property names should simply be in uppercase, `tt` influence the text-transformation.
+When no translation should be used, but e.g. the property names should simply be in uppercase, `tt` influence the text-transformation - primary for the widget title (and not widget values).

 - `tt: true` uses `beautifyKey` for optimistic beautification (default) ✔
 - `tt: false | 0 | ''` disables optimistic beautification, `undefined` doesn't! ✔